Æolus (1787 ship): Career

+10th voyage transporting enslaved people (1801–1802): Captain Walker sailed from Liverpool on 25 July 1801.
+In 1801, 147 vessels sailed from English ports bound for Africa on voyages to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-10th enslaving voyage (1801–1802): Captain Walker sailed from Liverpool on 25 July 1801.
-He acquired captives at New Calabar and Eolus was also reported to have been at Cape Coast Castle.
+Aeolus acquired captives at New Calabar and Eolus was also reported to have been at Cape Coast Castle.
 Aeolus arrived at Suriname on 9 January 1802 with 171 captives.
 She arrived back at Liverpool on 21 May.
 She had left Liverpool with 35 crew members and had suffered six crew deaths on her voyage.

-11th enslaving voyage (1802–1803): Captain Walker sailed from Liverpool on 31 August 1802.
+11th voyage transporting enslaved people (1802–1803): Captain Walker sailed from Liverpool on 31 August 1802.
+In 1802, 155 vessels sailed from English ports bound for Africa on voyages to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

 Aeolus arrived at Demerara on 1 February 1803.
 She sailed for Liverpool on 13 March and arrived there on 26 May.
 She had left Liverpool with 25 crew members and had suffered four crew deaths on her voyage.

-12th enslaving voyage (1804–1805): Captain Gilbert Wenman acquired a letter of marque on 25 January 1804.
-He sailed from Liverpool on 7 April 1804 and acquired captives at Anomabu.
-Aeolus arrived at Dememara on 13 November with 233 captives.
-She sailed from Demerara on 11 January 1805 and arrived back at Liverpool on 14 April.
+12th voyage transporting enslaved people (1804–1805): Captain Gilbert Wenman acquired a letter of marque on 25 January 1804.
+He sailed from Liverpool on 7 April 1804.
+In 1804, 147 vessels sailed from English ports bound for Africa on voyages to acquire and transport enslaved people; 126 of these vessels sailed from Liverpool.

+Aeolus acquired captives at Anomabu.
+She arrived at Demerara on 13 November with 233 captives.
+She sailed from Demerara on 11 January 1805, and arrived back at Liverpool on 14 April.
 She had left Liverpool with 41 crew members and suffered two crew deaths on her voyage.

-13th enslaving voyage (1805–1806): Captain George Robertson acquired a letter of marque on 19 July 1805.
+13th voyage transporting enslaved people (1805–1806): Captain George Robertson acquired a letter of marque on 19 July 1805.
 He sailed from Liverpool on 12 August 1805 and gathered captives at Cape Coast Castle.
 Aeolus sailed from Africa on 16 January 1806 and arrived at St Vincent in March.
 She sailed from St Vincent on 3 May and arrived at London on 10 July.
 She had left Liverpool with 42 crew members and had suffered two crew deaths on her voyage.